Tomas4python/imdb_reviews_classification/README.md

 - A balanced approach to growing of training and validation metrics equally during training provided stable and reliable results.
 - Experimentation with hyperparameters and architectural modifications showed that a simpler model architecture with appropriate regularization achieved competitive scoring.
 - Overly complex models or excessive regularization did not necessarily improve performance.
-- Claims of extremely high accuracies (>94%) on unseen data found misleading.
-Realistic test accuracy on this dataset is around 88%.
+- Some claims of extremely high accuracies (>94%) on unseen data without pretrained embeddings found misleading (after testing provided code).
+Realistic test accuracy without pretrained embeddings on this dataset is around 88%.